felparejav/Ramp_Up_Final/README.md

 ### 7. Orchestration and clustering

-To complete this challenge, choose tool and create cluster for the app we've used.
+To complete this challenge, choose a tool and create cluster for the app we've used.

 ### 8. Infrastructure as a code